huynhe/Data-Capstone-1-Final-Project/README.md

 An additional notebook was created as an add-on to "Building the Model.ipynb".
 This notebook deviates from the previous by its application of Pipeline and OneHotEncoder (in place of dummy variables) from sklearn.preprocessing.
-This model outperformed all the previous models exponentially (10x).
+This model remarkably outperformed all the previous models by at least 10x.
 I expect it to be due to the OneHotEncoder preprocessing step which assigned a value to all my categorical columns instead of me manually binning the values together.